CARTIN-WP2-4/kinova_test/README.md

 set CL=/MP
 ```

 5. Next, we need to download the source code.
-You can download the latest version from this <a href="https://github.com/roboticslibrary/rl">Github page</a>.
+You can download the latest version from this <a href="https://github.com/roboticslibrary/rl"  target="_blank">Github page</a>.

 <p align="center">
   <img src="./data/RL_Source_code.png">